kubernetes/enhancements/keps/sig-api-machinery/1886-jsonpath/README.md

 This is actually an enhancement for JSONPath util, it could be used both on server-side and client-side.

-Because we try to make a super-set of current JSONPath, typically it would not introduce any compatibility issue and the main task for GA release is eliminating bugs/security risks.
+Because we try to make a super-set of current JSONPath, typically it would not introduce any compatibility issue, and the main task for GA release is eliminating bugs/security risks.

 #### Beta

 - Implement all syntax referred in above tables
 - Complete test plan
-- Complete documentation and mark enhanced features state as "Beta x.x"
+- Complete documentation and mark enhanced features state as "Release x.x beta"
 - Review usage on server-side
 - Enable enhancements on client-side

 #### GA

 - At least two releases after beta
-- Gather user feedback about jsonpath
+- Gather user feedback about JSPNPath
 - Complete test plan
-- Complete documentation and mark enhanced features "since release x.x"
+- Complete documentation and mark enhanced features "Release x.x stable"

 ### Upgrade / Downgrade Strategy